PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Bazinga is a catchphrase used on the American television sitcom The Big Bang Theory by the character Sheldon Cooper, played by Jim Parsons.
-In the show, Cooper uses the term as a follow-up to pranks or jokes he orchestrates.
+Bazinga is an interjectory catchphrase associated with the American television sitcom The Big Bang Theory character Sheldon Cooper (played by Jim Parsons), who uses it as a taunt after pulling a practical joke on his friends, similar to the use of “zing” or snap." .
 Online, the phrase is used in a similar manner by fans of the show.
 However, the anti-fandom has co-opted the phrase via parody in poorly drawn MS Paint comics.

 The phrase first appeared in the Season 2 finale “The Monopolar Expedition,” which originally aired on May 11th, 2009.
 During the episode, Cooper says the phrase a total of three times (shown below), each time as a follow up to a joke meant to impress his cleverness upon his victims.